kkrt-labs/kakarot-ssj/docs/general/machine.md

   it.
 - Each execution context has a `parent_ctx` field, which value is either a pointer to its parent execution context or `null`.
-  - Each execution context has a `child_context` field, which value is either a pointer to its child execution context or `null`.
+- Each execution context has a `child_return_data` field, which value is either nothing or the return data from the child context.
+This is meant to enable opcodes `RETURNDATASIZE` and `RETURNDATACOPY`.
+These two opcodes are the only ones enabling a current context to access its child context's return data.
 - The execution context tree is a directed acyclic graph, where each execution context has at most one parent, and at most one child.
 - A specific execution context is accessible by traversing the execution context